Gentoo is (per default) always compiling the source. It supports binary packages that can make use of installing deb or rpm packages.

 /var/lib/portage/world

-and cat /var/lib/portage/world shows them or emerge -p world shows them plus the system ebuilds
+and cat /var/lib/portage/world shows them or emerge -p @world shows them plus the system ebuilds

 To get an overview emerge --depclean --pretend.